lulav/LRS_Documentation/docs/repos/repos_screen.md

 ### Search Box

-This allows to search a repository name by enetering it in the text box
+This allows to search a repository name by entering it in the text box

 ### New Repository Button